sfall-team/sfall/artifacts/scripting/sfall function notes.md

 ----
 #### string_format
+`string sfall_func2("string_format", string format, any val1)`
-`string sfall_func3("string_format", string format, any val1, any val2, ...)`
+`string sfall_funcX("string_format", string format, any val1, any val2, ...)`
-- Formats given value using standard syntax of C `printf` function (google "printf" for format details).
-However it is limited to formatting up to 4 values
+- Formats given values using standard syntax of C `printf` function (google "printf" for format details).
+However, it is limited to formatting up to 7 values
-- Formatting is only supported for `%s` and `%d`, and the format string is limited to 1024 characters
+- The format string is limited to 1024 characters

 ----
 #### objects_in_radius